Information-Theoretic Approaches to Differential Privacy: Shannon Information and Relative Entropy as a Privacy Constraint

-\subsection{Composability of $\epsilon-$MI-DP via Information-theoretic rules}
+\subsection{Composability of $\epsilon-$MI-DP via information-theoretic rules}

-This part is dedicated for some of the well-known properties of mutual information which now directly apply on $\epsilon-$MI-DP. \begin{enumerate} \item Bounding the conditional mutual information: If $X$ is independent of $Z$, then the following inequality holds.
+This part is dedicated for some of the well-known properties of mutual information which are now directly applicable on $\epsilon-$MI-DP. \begin{enumerate} \item Bounding the conditional mutual information: If $X$ is independent of $Z$, then the following inequality holds.

-\item A consequence of data processing inequality: If $X\rightarrow Y \rightarrow Z$ form a Markov chain in that order that is $X$ and $Z$ are conditionally independent given $Y$, then the following inequality holds.
+\item Consequence of data processing inequality: If $X\rightarrow Y \rightarrow Z$ form a Markov chain in that order that is $X$ and $Z$ are conditionally independent given $Y$, then the following inequality holds.

 \item Chain rule:

 \item Independence: If the differentially private mechanism $\mathcal{M}=P_{Y|X^n}$ satisfies $\epsilon-$MI-DP where $\{X_i\}_{i=1}^{n}$ are mutually independent, then the following chain of inequalities hold.